 If you’re back to The Typical Mom because you’ve completed one of my cleaning and purging checklists, welcome back!

-I hope this helps you as much as it helped me.
-Cleaning your house is not on the top of anyone’s list of things they’d love to do, but it has to get done though.
+- I hope this helps you as much as it helped me.
+Cleaning your house is not on the top of anyone’s list of things they’d love to do.
+It has to get done though.

 Let me know how it goes for you!